First, let us talk about the Coligny Calendar.

-The Coligny Calendar, found in Coligny, Ain, France in 1897, is indeed a great treasure.
+The Coligny Calendar, found in Coligny, Ain, France in 1897, is a great treasure.
 Much debate is spent on when the calendar starts its months and years.
-It’s one of the few things we have found that the Gauls left behind.
-When the months fall is somewhat constant.
-There are twelve months that appear every year, and out of every five years, the first and third year have a thirteenth, intercalary month.
+It is one of the few things we have found that the Gauls left behind.
+When the month’s fall is somewhat constant.
+Twelve months appear every year, and out of every five years, the first and third year have a thirteenth, intercalary month.

-(Some start the year at with Samonios in November-December.)
+(Some start the year with Samonios in November-December.)

 The intercalary months are:

 Quimonios (before Samonios in the first year of a five year cycle)